 He made me really love the sport—the way he was playing and fighting and giving his best all the time.
-It made me understand that that is the way you can get something accomplished.
+It made me understand that is the way you can get something accomplished.
 I was looking at him playing with injuries and not in great shape, but he was always giving his best.

 On whether he regrets not going pro.

 I made a choice before starting college: I could either study and get the opportunity to play at an American university, or go professional.
 I am not old, but maybe I’ve lost my time.
 You can see all the good players start coming out when they’re 18 or 19 years old.
 And I am 23.
 Those four years were important if I wanted to go professional.
 Honestly, I am very grateful.
 Because I enjoyed [the accomplishments] along with my teammates and coaches.
 I have no regrets whatsoever.